kavbansal/prioriteams/docs/RSD.md

 As a Professor, I want to schedule meetings such that as many of the head CAs can meet with me, along with as many other CAs as possible after that.

+As a Professor, I need to specify how long the meeting needs to last.

+As a Professor, I want to be able to enter my availability.

 ### Nice to have